-The development environment used was Choreographe by Aldebaran Robotics running on Ubuntu 11.10.
-Python was the primary programming language used.
+For development, I used Python for programming and Choreographe by Aldebaran Robotics running on a Ubuntu 11.10 machine.
 The behavior was simulated on NAOsim powered by Cogmation Robotics running remotely on a Windows 7 machine.
-The development of this behavior deliberately utilized all 3 methods that enable one to integrate motion into a behavior